Samali-create/Transient-Ecology/README.md

-figure_1a.f90: Generates bifurcation diagrams for the uncoupled system to characterize local dynamics. figure_2a.dat: Network adjacency matrix for globally connected network of 20 patches (G1). figure_2b.dat: Network adjacency matrix for G2. figure_2c.dat: Network adjacency matrix for G3.
+figure_1a.f90: This code generates bifurcation diagram of the predator for the uncoupled system to characterize local dynamics. figure_2a.dat: Network adjacency matrix for globally connected network of 20 patches (G1). figure_2b.dat: Network adjacency matrix for G2. figure_2c.dat: Network adjacency matrix for G3.